 Collaborative projects and digital assignments

-Digital projects can provide an alternative to the traditional research paper assignments or augment existing assignments by reframing students’ scholarly work through new and varied media.
+Digital assignment can provide an alternative to traditional research paper assignments or augment existing assignments by reframing students’ scholarly work through new and varied media.
 The McGraw Center provides support for the creation of multimedia assignments and partners with faculty throughout the semester to ensure the successful delivery of those assignments.

 Course websites on McGraw Commons